 - Get the sample from the nearest point of entry or outlet.

 - For each branch of the water system, get samples from the nearest and furthest outlet.

 How to take samples – hot water systems

 - Get the sample from the calorifier hot water outlet and its base, but only if it’s safe to do so.
-A number of systems are using pressure tanks.
+A number of systems use pressurised tanks.

 - Take the water from the nearest and furthest outlet for single pipes.

 - Get several samples from the nearest and furthest outlet on each loop of a circulating system.

 The Frequency of Legionella Test – Hot Water

 The frequency and number of samples you take will depend on the risk factor.
 Most Care Homes use temperature control to contain the Legionella risk.
 You need to take steps like:

 - Keeping the hot water tank’s consistent temperature at above 60°C.